Jaliya Wickramasuriya

-Jaliya Wickramasuriya is a Sri Lankan businessmen.
+Jaliya Wickramasuriya is a Sri Lankan businessman.
 A close relative of former President Mahinda Rajapaksa, he was the Sri Lankan Ambassador to the United States from 2008 to 2014, until the US government asked the Sri Lankan government to recall him.
 He has been accused of several financial crimes during his tenure.
-In April 2022, he pleaded guilty to diverting $332,000 of Sri Lankan government funds supposedly intended for the purchase of a new Embassy site.
+In April 2022, he pleaded guilty to diverting $332,000 of Sri Lankan government funds supposedly intended for the purchase of a new embassy site.

 Family and education

 Wickramasuriya was born in Matara to an aristocratic family.
 He is a son of Pema and Kamala Wickramasuriya née Rajapaksa, daughter of D. M. Rajapaksa and a first cousin of Mahinda Rajapaksa who served as President of Sri Lanka from 2005 to 2015.
 Colonel Prasanna Wickramasuriya is his younger brother and brother-in-law of Colonel A. F. Lafir.
 He was educated at Nalanda College, Colombo.

 Business career

 He started his career in the tea industry, working at Dilmah.
 He went on to become the Managing Director and Chief Executive Officer of Ceylon Royal Teas (Pvt) Ltd and was based in the United States exporting tea from Sri Lanka to the United States.